How does a juvenile keep a clean record?

 Suppose the Court determines that the juvenile has failed to fulfill their obligations under the consent calendar plan and that it is not in the best interest of the juvenile or the public.
 In that case, the court can order the case transferred to the formal calendar on the charges contained in the original petition, citation, or appearance ticket.
 Any statements made by the juvenile cannot be used in court against the juvenile if the case goes to trial on the formal calendar.

-Also, it is important to note that if there is a violation of the Michigan Motor Vehicle Code, the court must report the violation to the Michigan Secretary of State.
+It is also important to note that if the Michigan Motor Vehicle Code is violated, the court must report the violation to the Michigan Secretary of State.

 Michigan Juvenile Defense Attorney

 Most juveniles charged in delinquency court do not get consent calendar, and having a top juvenile defense lawyer can give them the best possible chance of keeping a clear record.
-So, if you or your son or daughter face possible charges in the juvenile justice system, it is essential that you have legal representation to protect them.
-The juvenile justice system has many special policies and rules that are different from adult court.
+So, if you or your son or daughter faces potential charges in the juvenile justice system, it is essential that you have legal representation to protect them and help keep their record clean.
+The juvenile justice system has many special policies and rules that are different from those in adult court.
 An experienced juvenile law attorney will know and understand the requirements, rules, and policies necessary to protect a juvenile faced with a crime.

 The attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience in all areas of criminal law, including juvenile criminal law.
-If you or a loved one is faced with a possible juvenile criminal charge and you need information or speak to someone, call us today.
-We look forward to being of assistance to you.
+If you or a loved one is facing a possible juvenile criminal charge and you need information or to speak to someone, call us today.
+We look forward to helping you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.